-In Genesis 2, the author steps back in the temporal sequence to the sixth day, when God made man.
+In Genesis 2, the author steps back in the sequence to focus on the sixth day, when God made mankind.
 In the first chapter, the author of Genesis presents the creation of man on the sixth day as the culmination or high point of creation.
-Then, in the second chapter, the author gives greater detail regarding the creation of man.
+Then, in the second chapter, the author gives greater detail regarding the creation of man and woman.

 The second claimed contradiction is in regard to animal life.
 Genesis 1:24-25 records God creating animal life on the sixth day, before He created man.
 Genesis 2:19, in some translations, seems to record God creating the animals after He had created man.
 However, a good and plausible translation of Genesis 2:19-20 reads, “Now the LORD God had formed out of the ground all the beasts of the field and all the birds of the air.
 He brought them to the man to see what he would name them, and whatever the man called each living creature, that was its name.
 So the man gave names to all the livestock, the birds of the air and all the beasts of the field.”
 The text does not say that God created man, then created the animals, and then brought the animals to the man.
 Rather, the text says, “Now the LORD God had [already] created all the animals.”
 There is no contradiction.
 On the sixth day, God created the animals, then created man, and then brought the animals to the man, allowing the man to name the animals.

 By considering the two creation accounts individually and then reconciling them, we see that God describes the sequence of creation in Genesis 1, then clarifies its most important details, especially of the sixth day, in Genesis 2.
 There is no contradiction here, merely a common literary device describing an event from the general to the specific.